Hiring Trends Your Marketing Team

 Hiring Trends Your Marketing Team Needs to Be Aware Of

-Marketing agencies want to bring in the best team members possible and keep the hard workers they have.
-Staying on top of hiring trends ensures you know what workers want and can remain competitive, even against some of the bigger firms in the industry.
+Marketing agencies want to attract the best team members possible and retain the hard workers they have.
+Staying on top of hiring trends helps you understand what workers want and stay competitive, even against larger firms in the industry.

 The United States Chamber of Commerce recently released a report showing America’s labor shortage is far from over.
-Participation in the workforce is still lower than prior to the pandemic.
+Participation in the workforce remains lower than before the pandemic.
 There are around three million fewer people working today than in February 2020.

 How can you attract and keep top candidates in the marketing industry with other companies competing for their attention?
-Even small brands are finding ways of attracting workers, such as offering perks or allowing flexible work conditions.
+Even small brands are finding ways to attract workers, such as offering perks or allowing flexible work arrangements.
+Perhaps someone commented that a competitor installs employee time tracking software that takes screenshots, and the person hates the “over your shoulder” attitude of the company.

 How can you figure out what workers want so you can attract top talent?
 Stay up to date on hiring trends with these tactics.